-THE PURPOSE OF THIS GUIDE is to assist others to calculate a living wage for their own communities, using the method developed by the CCPA and First Call to calculate Vancouver and Victoria living wages in 2008.
+THE PURPOSE OF THIS GUIDE is to assist others to calculate a living wage for their own communities, using the method developed by the CCPA and First Call to calculate Vancouver and Victoria living wages in 2008, which now serves as the model for Living Wage calculations across the country.
 It will be most useful for the calculation of the living wage in communities in BC.
 The method can be applied in other provinces and territories; however, the government transfer and tax information would need to be adjusted accordingly.